Froot Loops Cereal

 When first released, Froot Loops had 3 colors in a box, those being red, orange, and yellow, with the colors standing for cherry, orange, and lemon flavors, respectively.
 Over time, other colors were added to the cereal, such as green and purple, and then blue, all in the 1990s.
 As the product continued to do well over time, various new varieties and spin-off products to the main Froot Loop cereal line were added, such as limited edition Unicorn Froot Loop colors and Froot Loops with marshmallows.
 Froot Loops cereal has a popular mascot called Toucan Sam, a bluebird called a Toucan, known for its large break.
 Froot Loop’s mascot is often seen in many television commercials advertising Froot Loops cereal, often high-energy ones geared to younger people.
 In addition to the more typical commercial advertisements, Froot Loops also has sponsored television series for kids, such as the popular Dragon Tales series.

 In the year 2012, Froot Loops was introduced into the UK containing only secondary colors rather than the primary ones usually used.
-Normally using red, yellow, and blue, the UK found itself unable to find natural color substitutes could not be found, so for the UK region orange, green, and purple were used instead.
+Normally Froot Loops consist of red, yellow, and blue, the UK found itself unable to find natural color substitutes, so the region uses orange, green, and purple instead.
 The United Kingdom version of Froot Loops is also rougher and courser than the American version of Froot Loops cereal due to how they are made differently.
 The formulas are different in the UK versus the American counterpart, such as the salt and sugar levels differing.
-Additionally, The UK version of Froot Loops cereal uses natural food additives and flavors, and this creates a difference in both the appearance and taste of Froot Loops between the U.K and the United States versions of the cereal
+Additionally, The UK version of Froot Loops cereal uses natural food additives and flavors, and this creates a difference in both the appearance and taste of Froot Loops between the UK and the United States versions of the cereal

 On May 15th, 2018 Kellogg’s announced that a new Wild Berry Froot Loops would be produced, the new Wild Berry spin-off contained red, green, and blue loops in addition to purple star-shaped cereal bits.
 Some outlets believed this was an attempt to reverse a slump in sugary cereal sales.
 In 2018 it was reported that cereal sales in the United States have dipped 9% over the five years period to $10.5 billion and there have been predictions of further declines.